cq-overlays/cg-midnight-hours/README.md

 # `mh-broadcast-graphics`
-> A NodeCG graphics bundle for Midnight Hours.
+> a custom graphics bundle that I was commissioned for

-![License][license-shield]
-![Stars][stars-shield]

 This is a NodeCG graphics bundle, make sure you have a working NodeCG installation.
-- This graphics bundle is controlled with [`cq-overlay-controls`](https://github.com/LeptoFlare/cq-overlay-controls).
+- This graphics bundle is controlled with [`cq-overlays/dashboard`](https://github.com/cq-overlays/dashboard).
-- This is a custom graphics bundle that I was commissioned for.
-If you'd like to commission your own, please see my [ko-fi](https://ko-fi.com/leptoflare) page.

 ## Installation
 1. Find the version you're looking for on the releases page, and download `mh-broadcast-graphics.zip`.